SamPrewitt/SamPrewitt.github.io/index.md

 # Welcome to the Bike Guide
-The goal of this page is to explain the parts, frame geometry, and best uses of the Jekyll Carbon 29 2.
+The goal of this page is to explain the parts, frame geometry, and best uses of the Jekyll Carbon 29 2 trail bike.

 ## Parts
 - Fox 36 forks